ergoplatform/awesome-ergo/devs.md

 # Developers

-See the [Ergo: Decentralized Applications Framework](https://ergoplatform.org/en/blog/2021-07-02-ergo-decentralized-applications-framework/) articles on the ergo blog for an overview of what's possible on Ergo.io
+See the [Ergo: Decentralized Applications Framework](https://ergoplatform.org/en/blog/2021-07-02-ergo-decentralized-applications-framework/) articles on the ergo blog for an overview of what's possible on Ergo

 ## Hackathons